santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 #### C Standards supported by GCC

-GCC supports all C standards staring ANSI C Standard in 1990 upto more recent C2X standard, which has mostly experimental support.
+GCC supports all C standards starting ANSI C Standard in 1990 upto more recent C2X standard, which has mostly experimental support.
 GCC also provides some extensions to the C language - GNU Extensions that, on rare occasions conflict with the C standard.
+Use of the ‘-std’ options listed below disables these extensions where they conflict with the C standard version selected.

 |  C Standard |  Language option  | GNU Extension |
 |:-----------:|:-----------------:|:-------------:|